 From balancing all that life involves, to skating through obstacles of a major junior career en route to becoming a 102-point player and OHL Champion in 2019, Schnarr has consistently spoken out about the importance of the conversation around mental health.

 “[Garrett] asked me if I wanted to be an Ambassador… he’s a great teammate and I look up to him, so I really wanted to support him and obviously with such an important Movement, I wanted to be part of it and try to help him,” Schnarr said in a short documentary about MM27 released in April 2019.
 “It’s really important – it’s a huge part of today’s society, being able to talk and be open about stuff like this.
 To be able to be an Ambassador of this Movement… it was a huge honour when Garrett asked me and it meant a lot to me.”

-Schnarr has contributed to more than just the conversation, taking an active role in raising funds for mental health resources, including a personal social media campaign that saw the Coyotes prospect personally donate over $400 to the Movement this year.
+Schnarr has contributed to more than just the conversation, taking an active role in raising funds for mental health resources, including a personal social media campaign that saw the Canadiens prospect personally donate over $400 to the Movement in 2019.